 Pretty design can’t save you if your copy sucks, BUT, with just eight seconds to capture someone’s attention, it can make the difference between someone sticking around or abandonment.
 Colours, images and font styles can all have an impact on bounce rate, but also think about the page layout.
 Clear and compelling headers, bullet points and sub headed sections make it easy for the reader to get the gist of that carefully crafted copy at a glance, and encourage them to explore further.

-Akero’s brand new Drag & Drop Editor, launching later this month, will make building beautiful landing pages easier than ever.
+Akero’s brand new Drag & Drop Editor will make building beautiful landing pages easier than ever.